Forgiveness and Instructions

-When your sitting ends you can do some walk meditation and, in your mind, as you walk, keep on gently saying, “I forgive you, you forgive me!”
-“I forgive you, you forgive me! — this keeps drumming into your brain that you want to stop holding onto past painful memories and forgive them.
+When your sitting ends you can do some walking meditation, and, in your mind, as you walk, keep on gently saying, “I forgive you, you forgive me!”
+“I forgive you, you forgive me! — this keeps drumming into your brain that you really do want to stop holding onto past painful memories and forgive them.
 You want to let go of all these memories.
 Forgive anything or anyone that comes up during that time.

-When you are not sitting or walking, you can commit to forgiving whatever is going on in your life.
+When you are not sitting or walking, you can still commit to forgiving whatever is going on in your life.
 Bring forgiveness into your workplace; take it into your home.
 Practice it with your friends.
-Make it a habit of forgiving and softening.
-In this way, you can continue letting go of this pain, and finally, become free from the heaviness of the past.
+Make it a habit of forgiving and softening

-1. Sit for 30 minutes- Forgive yourself for not understanding.
-Forgive anything that arises that takes you away from this.
+1. Sit for 20-30 minutes- Say the phrase, ‘I forgive myself for not understanding.’
+Forgive anything that arises that takes you away from forgiving yourself.